Hodgkin and Creed - Inside Out

 Work comes from feelings and goes towards feelingsMartin Creed

-In 2016 the artists showed their mutual admiration when Hodgkin invited Creed to present him with the first Swarowski Whitechapel Art Icon award.
-Creed performed the song 'Feeling Blue' in his honour.
+In 2014 the artists showed their mutual admiration when Hodgkin invited Creed to present him with the Swarovski Whitechapel Gallery Art Icon award.
+Creed performed his song 'Feeling Blue' in Hodgkin's honour.

 The exhibition is curated by Guy Robertson and produced by Kistefos in collaboration with The Estate of Howard Hodgkin and Martin Creed.
 It brings together important works from public and private collections, including the Christen Sveaas Art Collection.